 Financial instruments are initially measured at fair value plus transactions costs where the instrument is not classified as at fair value through profit or loss.
-Transaction costs related to instruments classified as at fair value through profit or loss immediately.
+Transaction costs related to instruments classified as at fair value through profit or loss are expensed to the profit or loss immediately.